achatain/catalog/README.md

 ##What is it?

-A catalog app to keep track and organise collections of items.
+A catalog app to organise collections of items.

 ##API